nexmo-se/multi-caller/README.md

 When the User hangs the call, the call is ended.

 ## 6. Notes
-The **APIHOST ** is used to set both the server and the client to the same datacenter.
-If the set to default, they might spawn conference members on different datacenters and the connection will not happen.
+The **APIHOST** ans **WSHOST** is used to set both the server and the client to the same datacenter.
+They have to be set to the same

-The following are the available options
+The datacenter URLs and an explanation of configuring datacenters are available here: https://developer.vonage.com/en/vonage-client-sdk/configure-data-center?source=vonage-client-sdk
--   `api-us-3.vonage.com`: Virginia
--   `api-us-4.vonage.com`: Oregon
--   `api-eu-3.vonage.com`: Dublin
--   `api-eu-4.vonage.com`: Frankfurt
- -   `api-ap-3.vonage.com`: Singapore
--   `api-ap-4.vonage.com`: Sydney